-The renewable diesel (RD) market is dominated by two players: Finnish refiner Neste and US-based Diamond Green Diesel', Several large oil companies are also present in the market -- typically entering by converting refineries.
+The renewable diesel (RD) market has experienced a healthy correction during 2022, with some projects being delayed or cancelled.
+The market is dominated by two players: Finnish refiner Neste and US-based Diamond Green Diesel (a joint venture between Valero and Darling).
+Several oil companies, such as Eni and Total, are also present in the market -- typically entering by converting refineries.
 Chevron entered the RD category in 2022 through its \$3 billion acquisition of US-based Renewable Energy Group.
 Incumbents such as Neste and Diamond Green Diesel usually have better access to waste residues for feedstock, while new players and oil companies find themselves more reliant on vegetable oils.

 'Biojet', or Sustainable Aviation Fuel (SAF), is seen as the future growth area for the industry.
-Aviation currently contributes 2.5%10 of global CO2 emissions, and aviation emissions continue to grow.
-Electric and hydrogen solutions are still far in the future for aviation, leaving SAF as the only viable medium-term solution - unless, of course, we can reduce air traffic.
+Aviation currently contributes 2.5% of global CO2 emissions, and aviation emissions continue to grow.
+Electric and hydrogen solutions are still far in the future for aviation, leaving SAF as the only viable medium-term solution, besides reducing air traffic.
 SAF has been certified under the ASTM standards for global aviation, for up to 50% of the aviation fuel blend.

 The SAF market is still in an early stage.
 In 2021, the US produced only 19 million gallons of SAF, which pales in comparison to the 20 billion gallon annual consumption of US airlines before the pandemic.
 This fuel consumption is forecast to double by 2050.
 Thankfully, the incentives in place are driving exponential growth in the SAF market: